mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/aws/lambda/chat/README.md

 ![Lambda env vars](../../../media/chat-env-vars.png)

-Fill in the values with your cluster's connection string and your OpenAI API key and save.
+Fill in the values with your cluster's connection string and save.